sagemath/trac_to_gh/Issue 4562.md

 # Issue 4562: clean up a bunch of imports in matrix CDF/RDF code

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4562

 Original creator: jason